-The capital gain realized on the transfer will not be taxed and the corporation will receive a $200,000 deduction, which provides tax savings of $102,000⁵ (depending on the province/territory).
-Furthermore, $200,000 will be added to the corporation’s CDA which can then be paid out to Victor tax-free.
-As the corporation begins to trigger income from Fund B, or if the corporation has excess cash from other sources, Victor can flow these amounts out to himself taxfree as a capital dividend from his CDA up to $200,000 – the amount that was added to his CDA as the result of his corporate donation.
+The capital gain realized on the transfer won’t be taxed and the corporation will receive a $200,000 deduction, which provides tax savings of $102,000⁵ (depending on the province/territory).
+Furthermore, $200,000 will be added to the corporation’s CDA, which can then be paid out to Victor tax free.
+As the corporation begins to trigger income from Fund B, or if the corporation has excess cash from other sources, Victor can flow these amounts out to himself tax free as a capital dividend from his CDA, up to $200,000 — the amount that was added to his CDA as the result of his corporate donation.

 This strategy has allowed Victor’s corporation to:

-- Make a sizable donation to a registered charity of his choice while also allowing for a deduction in the corporation resulting in a significant tax savings.
+- make a sizable donation to a registered charity of his choice while also allowing for a deduction in the corporation, resulting in significant tax savings

 - avoid triggering capital gains tax on the donated securities

 - generate a 100% bump in its CDA, which can be paid out to Victor tax free.

-1 For corporations, donations are generally deductible against income subject to certain limits.
-Subsection 38(a.1) of the Income Tax Act (Canada) (“ITA”) provides that there is no tax on capital gains on publicly-traded securities donated to a charity.
-2 Subsection 89(1) of the ITA allows for the full amount of the capital gain to be added to the corporation’s capital dividend account and can be distributed to shareholders tax-free.
-3 Assumes a 6 per cent annual rate of return, corporation’s tax rate is 51%.
+1 For corporations, donations are generally deductible against income, subject to certain limits.
+Subsection 38(a.1) of the Income Tax Act (Canada) provides that there’s no tax on capital gains on publicly traded securities donated to a charity.
+2 Subsection 89(1) of the Income Tax Act (Canada) allows for the full amount of the capital gain to be added to the corporation’s capital dividend account and can be distributed to shareholders tax-free.
+3 Assumes a six per cent annual rate of return, corporation’s tax rate is 51%.
 All normal fund distributions are reinvested in month 12.
 The return of capital distribution equals gross cash flow.
 In month 12, the normal fund distribution is reinvested prior to the return of capital payment for that month.
-4 Assumes a 6 per cent annual rate of return on an annual investment of $9,765 compounded over 19 years.
+4 Assumes a six per cent annual rate of return on an annual investment of $9,765 compounded over 19 years.
 5 Assumes corporation’s tax rate is 51 per cent.
-Refundable Dividend Tax on Hand (RDTOH) account will be reduced by $61,340 ($200,000 x 30.67 per cent).
+The refundable dividend tax on hand (RDTOH) account will be reduced by $61,340 ($200,000 x 30.67 per cent).